lalit007-code/lalit007-code/README.md

 # 💫 About Me:
-🔭 I’m currently learning and working on nextjs projects<br> <br>👯 I’m looking to collaborate on open-source fullstack project<br>🤝 I’m looking for remote or non-remote full-time, part-time, intern <br>💬 Ask me about anything related to fullstack projects, I will try best to answer it<br>⚡My learning is keep sharpening skills and help others
+🔭 I’m currently learning and working on nextjs projects<br> <br>👯 I’m looking to collaborate on open-source fullstack project<br> <br>🤝 I’m looking for remote or non-remote full-time, part-time, intern<br> <br>💬 Ask me about anything related to fullstack projects, I will try best to answer it<br> <br>⚡My learning is keep sharpening skills and help others

 ## 🌐 Socials: